droonga/droonga.org/reference/plugin/handler/index.md

 #### `@context` {#classes-Droonga-HandlerMessage-context}

-This is a reference to the `Groonga::Context` instance for the storage of the partition.
+This is a reference to the `Groonga::Context` instance for the storage of the corresponding volume.
 See the [class reference of Rroonga][Groonga::Context].

 You can use any feature of Rroonga via `@context`.